About Contact

 Related Calculators

-Board feet are the starting point for framing, decking, and woodworking estimates.
-Browse the construction calculator collection.
+Board feet are the starting point for framing, decking, and woodworking — browse the full construction calculator collection.

 Frequently Asked Questions

-Linear feet measure only length.
-Board feet measure volume — thickness and width are factored in too.
-A 10-foot 2x4 and a 10-foot 2x6 are both 10 linear feet, but the 2x6 contains 10 BF while the 2x4 is 6.67 BF.
-Use linear feet for trim and molding.
-Use board feet when comparing lumber cost across different sizes or buying hardwood by volume.
+Linear feet measure length only; board feet measure volume, factoring in thickness and width.
+A 10-foot 2×4 and a 10-foot 2×6 are both 10 linear feet, but the 2×6 is 10 BF versus 6.67 BF for the 2×4.
+Use linear feet for trim, board feet for comparing cost across sizes.

 Should I use nominal or actual dimensions?

-Use nominal dimensions (2x4, 1x6, etc.) for softwood framing lumber — most suppliers price it this way.
-Use actual dimensions for hardwood from a sawmill or specialty yard, where you're paying for the real volume you receive.
-When unsure, ask your supplier which measurement they use.
+Use nominal (2×4, 1×6) for softwood framing — that is how most suppliers price it.
+Use actual surfaced dimensions for hardwood from a sawmill where you pay for real volume.
+When unsure, ask which the supplier uses.

 How much extra lumber should I order?

-10% is standard for simple straight-cut framing.
-Add 15% for diagonal cuts, multiple corners, or work with many openings.
-Budget 20% for expensive hardwood — defect culling, grain matching, and mistakes all add up.
-An extra board returned to the store is far cheaper than a second trip or delivery.
+10% is standard for straight-cut framing.
+Use 15% for diagonal cuts and many openings, and 20% for hardwood where defect culling and grain matching add up.
+One returned board is cheaper than a second trip.

-How many board feet are in a bundle of lumber?
+How many board feet are in a bundle?

-These results are planning-grade estimates, not engineering measurements.
-Actual requirements vary by site conditions, mix design, compaction, and local codes.
+These are planning-grade estimates, not engineering measurements.
+Actual requirements vary by site conditions, materials, and local codes.
 Always verify with your supplier and a licensed contractor.
 See our Data Sources and Methodology.